jmeubank/tdm-distrib/tdm64/core/README-gcc-tdm64.md

 ## TDM/MINGW INSTALLER ##

-Using the TDM/MinGW installer is highly recommended; it can automatically install TDM-GCC (or the official MinGW GCC) as well as all supplementary base system packages.
+Using the TDM/MinGW installer is highly recommended; it can automatically install TDM-GCC as well as all supplementary base system packages.
 The installer uses a standard wizard interface with reasonable defaults.

 ## MANUAL INSTALLATION ##